dtuskippy/reading-notes/301/class-10.md

 4. What is a ‘type error’?
     * E.g. attempt to access a property of an object that has not been defined yet.
 5. What is a breakpoint?
-    * When using a debugger tool (Google dev tools, VS Code, etc.), the breakpoint literally allows you run your code line-by-line as it executes, and the breakpoint allows you to stop the code running at any point to inspect the code.
+    * When using a debugger tool (Google dev tools, VS Code, etc.), the breakpoint literally allows you to stop the code running at any point to inspect the code at a particular line of execution.
 6. What does the word ‘debugger’ do in your code?
     * The breakpoint can also be achieved by putting a debugger statement in your code in the line you want to break.